Epogen Side Effects

 Hematologic side effects have included incidences of vascular access thrombosis.
 All other thrombotic events were increased in cardiac patients randomized to a target hematocrit (HCT) of 42% compared to a target HCT of 30%.
 Maintenance of HCT levels between 30% and 36% is recommended.

-A significant increase in thrombosis and mortality has been associated with the use of epoetin alfa (the active ingredient contained in Epogen) (compared to placebo) in patients without renal failure undergoing coronary bypass surgery.
+A significant increase in thrombosis and mortality has been associated with the use of epoetin alfa (compared to placebo) in patients without renal failure undergoing coronary bypass surgery.
 In patients requiring epoetin who are at risk for thrombosis, the risk versus benefit of therapy should be individually evaluated.

 Iron deficiency has occurred in most patients due to incorporation of iron into newly synthesized red blood cells.
 Supplemental iron may be necessary.

 Arteriovenous shunt clotting may occur in hemodialysis patients due to increased blood viscosity and decreased bleeding time, however, the incidence does not appear to be greater than in hemodialysis patients not receiving epoetin alfa.
 Clotting within the dialyzer has resulted in a 25% increase in heparin anticoagulation requirements during hemodialysis.